sjalex78/change-notifier/DEV_LOG.md

 ## March 19 2023

+- create request spec to drive out controller passing correct data to view
+- view spec for the list of teams and implemented list view in index
 - create flash error messages from controller and request spec
 - TODO: add view spec for flash messages
 - create an isolated controller test for create and save team happy path